jobovy/galpy/doc/source/index.rst

      Both of these papers use galpy orbit integration to integrate the orbit of NGC 1261 to investigate a possible association of this cluster with the newly discovered Phoenix stream and Eridanus-Phoenix overdensity.
 #. *Local Stellar Kinematics from RAVE data - VI.
 Metallicity Gradients Based on the F-G Main-sequence Stars*, O. Plevne, T. Ak, S. Karaali, S. Bilir, S. Ak, Z. F. Bostanci (2015), *Pub.
 Astron.
 Soc.
 Aus.*, in press (`arXiv/1510.01749 <http://arxiv.org/abs/1510.01749>`_):
      This paper employs galpy orbit integration in ``MWPotential2014`` to calculate orbital parameters for a sample of RAVE F and G dwarfs to investigate the metallicity gradient in the Milky Way.
+#. *Dynamics of stream-subhalo interactions*, Jason L. Sanders, Jo Bovy, & Denis Erkal (2015), *Mon.
+Not.
+Roy.
+Astron.
+Soc.*, submitted (`arXiv/1510.03426 <http://arxiv.org/abs/1510.03426>`_):
+     Uses and extends ``galpy.df.streamdf`` to build a generative model of the dynamical effect of sub-halo impacts on tidal streams.
+This new functionality is contained in ``galpy.df.streamgapdf``, a subclass of ``galpy.df.streamdf``, and can be used to efficiently model the effect of impacts on the present-day structure of streams in position and velocity space.

 Acknowledging galpy